-Car shipping from Dallas, Texas to Washington, District of Columbia
+Car shipping from Dallas, TX to Washington, DC

 Mike De Candia